ton-community/wallet-contest/readme.md

 The competition is held for four three platforms: IOS, Android, Desktop.

-Desktop application’s should support three major platforms: MacOS, Windows, Linux.
+Desktop application’s should support three major platforms: macOS, Windows, Linux.

 **Prize fund:** $60,000

-**Deadline:** 16 May, 18:00 UTC
+**Deadline:** 21 May, 18:00 UTC

 ### The task